sh3lk/mx/website/blog/improve_cloud_efficiency.md

 reliable and secure.
 This has resulted in a higher IT burden across platform, operator and development teams.

-Service Weaver can minimize IT burden for teams who are looking for an easy-to-use way to bootstrap a safer app on public cloud platforms.
+MX can minimize IT burden for teams who are looking for an easy-to-use way to bootstrap a safer app on public cloud platforms.
 Once apps are bootstrapped, applications will have default capabilities to: